Hit by a Driver Texting While DrivingLast updated on: February 22, 2021

 CALL (800) 863-5312 TO SPEAK WITH TEXTING WHILE DRIVING ATTORNEYS FOR FREE

-If you have been hit by a driver texting while driving in Denver, then you may have a claim for damages.
+If you have been hit by a driver texting while driving, then you may have a claim for damages.
 Distracted driving is one of the most common causes of car accidents.
 Texting while driving can lead to serious accidents.

 Driving requires the full attention of the person operating the vehicle.
 Distracted driving like texting while driving is not only against the law, but it is unsafe.

-According to the Colorado Department of Transportation (CDOT), distracted drivers cause more than 40 car crashes each day in Colorado.
+Drivers in every state text while driving.
+As an example, the Colorado Department of Transportation (CDOT) reports that distracted drivers cause more than 40 car crashes each day in Colorado.
 The National Highway Traffic Safety Administration (NHTSA) reported that in 2018, distracted driving claimed almost 3,000 lives.